 Some Sass

 Some Sass is a language server extension for Visual Studio Code.
-It brings improved code suggestions, documentation and code navigation for SCSS.
+It brings improved code suggestions, documentation and code navigation for both SCSS and indented Sass syntaxes.

 Some features include: